webmarketingroi/optimizely-php/README.md

 $createdProject = $client->projects()->create($project);
 ```

-or, you can use this (equavalent) code:
+or, you can use this (equivalent) code:

 ```php
 <?php